StatsBen/ubc-aviary/README.md

 - *Content Sections*:

 ### Typography
-This site is using the 'Oxygen' font offered through Google Fonts.
+This site is using the 'Oxygen' font offered through Google Fonts for headers, and 'Raleway' for the body, links, and lists (also through Google Fonts).
 A link to this font is found in a `link` element in the site's `head`.

 ### Brand Colours
 As far as I can tell, the Aviary Logo is a stylish flying carabiner, and the colours used in the logo are a sort of slate blue (`#3883BA`), and a bright yellow (`#E3DC07`).
+Also note the variations on 'Aviary Blue' that can be found in the document called 'blue-colour-palette.html' in the 'other resources' directory.

 ## Editing The Sourcecode